RosettaCommons/documentation/scripting_documentation/RosettaScripts/EnsembleMetrics/ensemble_metric_pages/CentralTendency.md

 #### Note about mode

 The mode of a set of floating-point numbers can be thrown off by floating-point error.
 For instance, two poses may have energies of -3.7641 kJ/mol, but the process of computing that energy may result in slightly different values at the 15th decimal point.
-This would prevent the filter from recognizing this is at the most frequent value.
+This could prevent the filter from recognizing this is at the most frequent value.
+Mode is most useful as a metric when the "floating-point" values are actually integers (for instance, given a [[SimpleMetric|SimpleMetrics]] like the [[SelectedResidueCountMetric]], which returns integer counts).

 ##See Also